BeanstalkFarms/Beanstalk-Landing/content/posts/introducing-the-farmers-almanac.md

 Today, Beanstalk Farms is pleased the announce the launch of the [Farmers' Almanac](http://docs.bean.money), a documentation hub containing educational resources about Beanstalk and its ecosystem, in addition to guides for interacting with the Beanstalk UI.

-In conjunction with the Beanstalk code base and [whitepaper](https://bean.money/docs/beanstalk.pdf) (v 2.0.0 coming soon), the Farmers' Almanac serves as a source of truth on Beanstalk mechanics and verbiage.
+In conjunction with the Beanstalk code base and [whitepaper](https://bean.money/docs/beanstalk.pdf) (Version 2.0.0 coming soon), the Farmers' Almanac serves as a source of truth on Beanstalk mechanics and verbiage.
 Whereas the whitepaper is a highly granular document that contains comprehensive formulas behind Beanstalk's mechanics, the Farmers' Almanac is intended to be easy approachable to all (_i.e._, non-technical) Farmers.
 The Farmers' Almanac houses community resources that are out of scope of the whitepaper like the Beanstalk Community Multisig processes.

 The Farmers' Almanac, like the whitepaper, is a living document that is updated as Beanstalk grows and evolves.